 The various units under the umbrella of TTIE are:

-Innovation Center – Manages all KFUPM intellectual assets including the university invention disclosure filing, and technology licensing processes.
+Innovation and Industrial Relations – Manages all KFUPM intellectual assets including the university invention disclosure filing, and technology licensing processes.
 It supports new concepts from the idea generation stage to the prototyping and business development steps through proof-of-concept projects.

 Entrepreneurship Institute – works towards developing entrepreneurial culture and mindset among students and faculty and establish an entrepreneurial “BRAND” for KFUPM.